khurramjaved96/incremental-learning/README.md

 # Incremental Learning
-Details of the work are available in the following link : http://arxiv.org/abs/1807.02802
+Details of the work are available at the following link : http://arxiv.org/abs/1807.02802
 ## Interface to Run Experiments

 ``` bash